iExecBlockchainComputing/documentation-tools/overview/helloWorld/1-overview.md

 Bob is building a decentralized application that leverages iExec's technology.
 His platform consists of:

-- A user-friendly frontend interface (using React)
+- A user-friendly frontend interface
 - Built-in DataProtector features for securing user data and managing access
-- An iExec App that can process protected data (apply algorithms, share data, monetize it, etc.)
+- An iExec App that can process protected data (apply algorithms, sharing, monetize it, etc.)

 ### 2. Meet Alice: the dApp user 👩‍💼